Sharp rise in Railway Budget allocation for T.N. in 5 years

 Better security

-On the security front, 666 closed-circuit television cameras were installed at 18 major stations in Tamil Nadu which helped in prevention or detection of crimes, enforcing action against those littering railway premises and rescuing runaway children.
+On the security front, 666 closed-circuit television cameras were installed at 18 major stations in Tamil Nadu.

 The number of runaway children rescued increased from 223 in 2014-15 to 1,032 in 2018-19.
 The baggage of 4,177 passengers reported missing or stolen was detected and returned to the owners.